Interval constraint programming for globally solving catalog-based categorical optimization: Numerical results

-Table~\ref{tab:scenario1-phases} describes the successive filtering and branching phases (second column) that reduce the ranges of $x$ and $y$ starting from $(x, y_1, y_2) \in [0, 16] \times [0, 20] \times [-10, 10]$: the third column contains for each phase the current ranges of $x$ and $y$, while the fourth column presents the resulting contracted ranges.
+Table~\ref{tab:scenario1-phases} describes the successive filtering and branching phases (second column) that reduce the range of $x$ starting from $[0, 16] \times [0, 20] \times [-10, 10]$: the third column contains the current box for each phase and the fourth column presents the resulting contracted ranges.
 The first column indicates the corresponding subfigures in Figure~\ref{fig:scenario1}.
-The branching phase and the two resulting subspaces are highlighted in red.
+The two subspaces resulting from the branching phase are highlighted in red.

-In Figure~\ref{fig:scenario1}, the blue domain is the feasible set of $c_1$ on the current box $X \times Y_1 \times Y_2$ (that is the set $\{ 2 y_1 = x - y_2^2 ~|~ (x, y_1, y_2) \in X \times Y_1 \times Y_2 \}$) projected on the $(y_1, y_2)$ plane, the current box is represented as a black rectangle, boxes contracted by HC4Revise or \textsc{Clutch} as red rectangles, boxes partitioned during branching as green rectangles and discarded catalog items as gray points.
+Figure~\ref{fig:scenario1} provides a visual interpretation of the filtering and branching phases.
+The current box is represented as a black rectangle, boxes contracted by HC4Revise or \textsc{Clutch} as red rectangles, boxes bisected during branching as green rectangles and discarded catalog items as gray points.
+As in Figure~\ref{fig:example-properties}, the feasible set is represented as a blue domain.